 Support statement regarding 4K sector disks and Symantec System Recovery (SSR).

-Use the following steps to determine if your disk is using native 4K sector size or if it is an advanced format/512E disk:
+Use the following steps to determine if your disk use this advanced format:

-For Windows 7/Windows Server 2008 R2: fsutil fsinfo ntfsinfo <drive letter:>
+For Windows 7/Windows Server 2008 R2: Open a command prompt and type fsutil fsinfo ntfsinfo <drive letter:> (example:

-- The following update may need to be installed in order to get the desired output from running the above command: http://support.microsoft.com/kb/982018
+(Note: The following update may need to be installed in order to get the desired output from running the above command: http://support.microsoft.com/kb/982018)

 |Bytes per Sector value||Bytes per Physical Sector value||Drive type||Supported Y/N|